 - Ensure guardrails are fit for purpose.
 These are fall protection systems and should be a minimum height of 39-45 inches.

 - Do not exceed the maximum working height of the unit (1m above the guardrail).
-Also, do not stand on toeboards, rails, or objects to gain additional height.
+Also, do not stand on toeboards, rails, or objects to gain extra height.

 - Do not move the lift when elevated.